larswik/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedBldgElements/PropertySets/Pset_ArchElementTypeSteelRib/Documentation.md

-Properties for arch elements of type STEELRIB.
+Properties for arch elements of type _STEELRIB_.